Buffaload/BuffaLink/README.md

 # 🚛 BuffaLink – Vehicle Tracking Dashboard

-BuffaLink is a full-stack web application built during my software development apprenticeship.
+BuffaLink is a full-stack web application.
 It was designed to help a logistics company monitor vehicle data in real time, including MOT dates, service schedules, and VOR (Vehicle Off Road) status.

 > 🔒 **Note**: This repository showcases the codebase, but the live application is not publicly accessible due to internal company data.
 However, this README includes screenshots and feature overviews to give you a full picture.